David Dinkins: History of New York City’s First African American Mayor

-Dinkins tried to join his local U.S. Marine Corps branch after graduating high school.
-However, he was informed that particular office had already fulfilled its racial quota.
+Dinkins tried to join the U.S. Marine Corps after graduating from high school.
+However, he was informed that the office in question had already met its racial quota.
 David was disappointed but not discouraged.
 He later found another recruiting office that accepted him.
-Dinkins wasn’t active in World War II, because the conflict had already concluded before he finished boot camp.
+Dinkins wasn’t active in World War II because the conflict had already concluded by the time he finished boot camp.
 David served in the Marines from July 1945 through August 1946.
 He was eventually promoted to the rank of private first class.
 Dinkins was also awarded the Congressional Medal of Honor by the U.S. House of Representatives and Senate.

-David attended college at Howard University in Washington D.C.
+David attended college at Howard University in Washington, D.C.
 He graduated with a bachelor’s degree in mathematics in 1950.
-He would go on to law school at Brooklyn Law School and received his Bachelor of Laws degree in 1956.
+He would go on to attend Brooklyn Law School and receive his Bachelor of Laws degree in 1956.
 Dinkins had his own private law office from 1956 to 1975.
 David Dinkins joined the Carver Democratic Club while he was practicing law.
-He, Charles Rangel, Basil Paterson and Percy Sutton would later be recognized as the “Harlem Clubhouse” or the “Gang of Four,” because they were members of the same political group in Harlem that would eventually be named to prominent political positions in New York City.
+He, Charles Rangel, Basil Paterson, and Percy Sutton would later be recognized as the “Harlem Clubhouse” or the “Gang of Four,” because they were members of the same political group in Harlem that would eventually be named to prominent political positions in New York City.

-Mayor David Dinkins’ first political duties were representing New York’s 78th district in 1966 as a member of the state assembly.
+Mayor David Dinkins’ first political duties were serving as a member of the state assembly representing New York’s 78th district in 1966.
 David was president of the New York City Board of Elections in 1972 and 1973.
-Mayor Abraham D. Beame nominated Dinkins deputy mayor but unfortunately he was never appointed to that position.
-He would instead become the city clerk, and held that office from 1975 to 1985.
+Mayor Abraham D. Beame nominated Dinkins as deputy mayor, but unfortunately he was never appointed to that position.
+He would instead become the city clerk and held that office from 1975 to 1985.
 Mayor David Dinkins won the election for borough president of Manhattan in 1985, after two prior unsuccessful attempts.
 Four years later, Dinkins was elected mayor of New York City.
-He defeated the Republican nominee Rudolph Guiliani and incumbent Mayor Ed Koch.
+He defeated the Republican nominee, Rudolph Giuliani, and the incumbent Mayor, Ed Koch.

-Mayor David Dinkins took office shortly after a corruption scandal in the Democratic party.
-The New York City Board of Estimate was the root of the problem, due to the many patronage appointments within the organization.
+Mayor David Dinkins took office shortly after a corruption scandal in the Democratic Party.
+The New York City Board of Estimate was the root of the problem due to its many patronage appointments.
 Several of the patronage appointees were linked to the organized crime network headed by Amadeo Henry “Meade” Esposito.
-The Board of Estimate was found to be unconstitutional by the U.S. Supreme Court under the 14th Amendment’s equal protection clause in March 1989.
+The Board of Estimate was found unconstitutional by the U.S. Supreme Court under the Equal Protection Clause of the 14th Amendment in March 1989.
 The board was eventually eliminated by the newly-formed New York City Charter Revision Commission.
 A referendum in November of that year reassigned most of the board’s duties to the New York City Council.
-One of the primary reasons why David won the election was these events largely changed how much of the voting public thought about the previous patronage positions that he had been appointed to.
+One of the primary reasons David won the election was that these events largely changed how much of the voting public thought about the patronage positions he had previously held.

 Mayor David Dinkins admired the diversity of New York City.
 He frequently referred to it as a “gorgeous mosaic.”
 Dinkins worked on racial healing and reducing the city’s crime rate.
 Homicides had reached a peak of 2,245 cases in 1990.
 However, the rates for all violent crimes decreased significantly after David’s first year in office.
 They would continue to drop after he left office.